Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 7. Instantiates legacy [VM1](vm1.md) with the following context:
   * TBD
   * TBD
-  * TBD: need to defer this until txid is computed via `summarize`
+  * TBD: need to defer this until txid is computed via `finalize`
 8. TBD Alternatively: parse and translate the old-style program `legacy.program`, which must be a specific format, into a new one `newprogram`.
 9. Defers execution of the legacy program.
 (TBD)